29 Bedford Row Chambers

 Just tap MyLCN+ to save it to your account

 Description of chambers

 Up to two 12-month pupillages are available annually with awards of up to £35,000.
-Applicants are expected to have an upper second class degree.
 Pupillage will normally be spent with three pupil supervisors and all pupils are encouraged to attend court with other members of chambers in order to gain first-hand experience in all our fields of expertise.
-Pupils can expect to be in court on a regular basis during their second six.
+Pupils can expect to be in court (and earning) on a regular basis during their second six.

 How and when to apply

 Chambers is a member of the Bar Council’s Pupillage Gateway.
 Applications should be submitted in accordance with the Pupillage Gateway timetable.

 We offer mini-pupillages.
 Mini pupils can expect to attend Court, attend conferences and read paperwork whilst shadowing a number of different barristers.
 To apply please complete the application form on our website.